annaspiers/spatial-data_mapping_RLadies/planning.md

 ##### Relevant topics that I will not cover
 * conversion from proj4 to ?? - when and why?
 * working with Raster data (this will involve only vector data)

+What is spatial data?
+Spatial packages in R (specifically sp and sf and when they do/don't interact) How to know what CRS to use? interactive maps in R (tmap, leaflet) if something isn't working with your spatial data, how to troubleshoot? (make a checklist throughout workshop to give them at the end - always ask stackoverflow and make spatial friends) best practices in storing data (save large data files locally)

+(1) Talk about what falls into the category of spatial data (2) Background of the workflow conceptually from CSV to map (no R code yet) (3) Relevant packages
+(4) Basics of converting CSVs to shapefiles etc. and why (5) Once the data is in working order, very brief basics of mapping (6) Cool examples of the range of versatility, harder to find stuff, maybe some sticking points that took you a while to work through and the solution.